porsche-design-system/porsche-design-system/packages/storefront/src/pages/basics/browser-compatibility.md

 ```

 #### Basic usage
-The easiest way to include the **Browser Notification Banner** into your project is just by importing the `index.js` snippet from the package into your main JS file like this:
+The easiest way to include the **Browser Notification Banner** into your project is just by importing the `init.js` snippet from the package into your main JS file like this:

 ```
-import '@porsche-design-system/browser-notification-banner';
+import '@porsche-design-system/browser-notification-banner/dist/init';
 ```

-This adds a small self invoking function with the browser detection and the loading mechanism of the notification banner.
+This adds a small self invoking function with the browser detection and the loading mechanism of the notification banner and gets bundled with your application code..

 #### Basic usage with control of loading the snippet